kyma-project/kyma/components/central-application-connectivity-validator/README.md

 - **externalAPIPort** is the port on which the external API is exposed.
 The default port is `8080`.
 - **eventingPathPrefixV1** is the path prefix for which requests are forwarded to the Eventing Publisher V1 API.
 The default value is `/v1/events`.
 - **eventingPathPrefixV2** is the path prefix for which requests are forwarded to the Eventing Publisher V2 API.
 The default value is `/v2/events`.
-- **eventingPublisherHost** is the host and the port of the Eventing Publisher.
+- **eventingPublisherHost** is the host and the port of the Eventing Publisher Proxy.
 The default value is `events-api:8080`.
 - **eventingDestinationPath** is the destination path for the requests coming to the Eventing.
 The default value is `/`.
 - **eventingPathPrefixEvents** is the prefix of paths that will be directed to the Cloud Events based Eventing.
 The default value is `/events`.
 - **appRegistryPathPrefix** is the path prefix for which requests are forwarded to the Application Registry.
 The default value is `/{APP_NAME}/v1/metadata`.